ross-moug/pluralsight-angular/ng-unit-testing/README.md

-# Pluralsight's Unit Testing in Angular Course
+# Unit Testing in Angular
-This course is up to date.

-To get started, clone the repo or download it

-npm install
-npm test
+This project has been created by walking through the [Unit Testing in Angular course](https://app.pluralsight.com/library/courses/unit-testing-angular) by Joe Eames.